 Payments from Debtors.

 A debtor must pay the bankruptcy petition filing fee with cash, certified check, bank draft, or money order.
-For fees due other than for the filing of a bankruptcy petition, the Clerk may accept payments from debtors via personal checks, credit cards, debit cards, or Pay.gov, but the Clerk has both the discretion and authority to reject any of these forms of payment from debtors.
+For fees due other than for the filing of a bankruptcy petition, the Clerk may accept payments from debtors in the form of personal checks, credit cards, debit cards, or Pay.gov, but the Clerk has both the discretion and authority to reject any of these forms of payment from debtors.
 See Vt.
 LBR 1006-1(a).

 Acceptable Forms of Payment.